 Set in 1815 France, Les Miserables opens with an almost unrecognizable Hugh Jackman as Jean Valjean and a hundred other prisoners, pulling a massive ship in the driving rain.
 The song Look Down conveys the misery of their condition.

 Tom Hooper, director of The King’s Speech has taken on the task.
 Needless to say, my anticipation was high.
 Like I say I have fond memories of seeing the show on Broadway, as well as four more times on stage and reading the unabridged version of Hugh’s novel.
-I have lost count of how many times I have listened to the soundtrack (Les Miserables Complete Symphonic Recording), so yeah…I know ALL the lyrics.
+I have lost count of how many times I have listened to the soundtrack (Les Miserables Complete Symphonic Recording), yeah…I know ALL the lyrics.

 When I heard that they were making a movie of my beloved Les Mis, I was worried.
-I thought back to the fiasco of A Chorus Line movie (eek!), the unfulfilled promise of Tim Burton’s Sweeney Todd and countless other movie musicals where the director tired to expand the or otherwise ‘jazz up’ the stage version to fill up the big screen.
+I thought back to the fiasco of A Chorus Line movie (eek!), the unfulfilled promise of Tim Burton’s Sweeney Todd and countless other movie musicals where the director tried to expand the or otherwise ‘jazz up’ the stage version to fill up the big screen.

 This is my review of Les Miserables.
 There are spoilers and lots of them.